-The toll of leaving Watchtower is significant, as the lose family, friends, and belief system unavoidably leads to a range of emotions, including stress, fear, anger and depression.
-Whilst very few that leave would say it was easy, I have received countless emails, met former Jehovah's Witnesses and read experiences that invariably say that leaving was worth it and in the end they were happier as a result.
-I am sharing some of these, to provide encouragement that any that are struggling with the decision to leave, or have left and wonder if they will ever recover from the trauma of being a member of a high control religious organisation.
+The toll of leaving Watchtower is significant, as the lose of family, friends, and belief system unavoidably leads to a range of emotions; including stress, fear, anger and depression.
+Whilst very few that leave would say it was easy, I have received countless emails, spoken to former Jehovah's Witnesses and read experiences that invariably say that leaving was worth the pain and in the end they were happier as a result.
+I am sharing some of these to provide encouragement for any that are struggling with the decision to leave, or have left and wonder if they will ever recover from the trauma of being a member of a high control religious organisation.

 It was probably the bravest thing I've ever done, and perhaps will ever do.
 But I'm so thankful and relieved I did.
 My life and happiness improved immensely afterwards, although it took a few years of struggle due to the damage done.